H2muller/data-science-portfolio/README.md

 # data-science-portfolio

-A portfolio including some of the Data Sciecne projects I have worked on.
+A portfolio including some of the Data Science projects I have worked on.